exivity/pulumiconfig/README.md

 ## License

-PulumiConfig is released under [LICENSE TYPE].
+PulumiConfig is released under MIT.
 See the [LICENSE](./LICENSE) file for more details.

-## Support

-For support, questions, or contributions, please contact [CONTACT INFORMATION].